kharf/navecd-website/docs/documentation/features/secrets.md

 Secrets, encrypted or unencrypted, should not reside in Git and are best managed by a dedicated secret manager.

-Declcd integrates well with the [External Secrets Operator](https://external-secrets.io/).
+Navecd integrates well with the [External Secrets Operator](https://external-secrets.io/).

 ## Example